- Solicitors For Business

 - Threatening dismissal without foundation

-If you feel you have been bullied or harassed at work, we can help you launch legal action against your employer and the individual perpetrators, giving you the best possible chance of achieving a favourable outcome at an Employment Tribunal or in a constructive dismissal claim.
+If you feel you have been bullied or harassed at work, our solicitors can help you launch legal action against your employer and the individual perpetrators, giving you the best possible chance of achieving a favourable outcome at an Employment Tribunal or in a constructive dismissal claim.

-Our employment team has extensive knowledge of this area of law and can guide you through the necessary steps to protect your position and bring the bullying or harassment to an end once and for all.
+Our employment team has extensive knowledge of the law around bullying at work claims, and can guide you through the necessary steps to protect your position and bring the bullying or harassment to an end once and for all.
 We know this can be a difficult time, which is why we promise to give you the support required to end this disturbing behaviour.